My Note before you read this review:

 What is INDmoney?

 INDwealth is a finance app, that allows you to track all of your investments in one place.
-It isn’t just a tracker, it also lets you invest in direct mutual funds, fixed deposits, insurances, and US Stocks.
+It isn’t just a tracker.
+It also lets you invest in direct mutual funds, fixed deposits, insurances, and US Stocks.

-So, all in all, it means you can track your investment from all over the market, and also start investing using INDmoney.
+So, all in all, it means you can track your investments from all over the market, and also start investing using INDmoney.
 It allows you to see your net worth based on calculating your liabilities and investments.

 INDmoney uses Artificial Intelligence and Machine Learning to analyze your investments.
 You have to complete a questionnaire and they prepare a personalized investment plan based on your risk tolerance.